The Ultimate Labradoodle Grooming Guide: Preventing Matting

 To truly maintain a long, fluffy doodle coat, you must master Line Brushing.

 - Part the hair: Lift the coat up so you can see the skin.
+This is also the perfect time to check for signs of Sebaceous Adenitis like silver scaling or hair loss.

 - Brush down: Brush the hair beneath your hand, stroke by stroke, working your way up the body.